jamietre/ImageMapster/README.md

     $('img').mapster('set',true,'key1,key2');

 If two areas share the same value for the `mapKey` they will be automatically grouped together when activated.
 You can also use the values of the mapKey to select areas from code.

+You can pass options to change the rendering effects when using set as the last parameter:

+    $('img').mapster('set',true,'key', {fillColor: 'ff0000'} );

 MapKeys can contain more than one value.
 The first value always defines groups when you mouse over.
 Other values can be used to create logical groups.
 For example: